Earthless: Musical style

 Earthless consider themselves most strongly influenced by krautrock and psychedelic bands from Japan.
 Eginton has identified such Japanese groups as Blues Creation, Flower Travellin' Band, High Rise and White Heaven as being inspirational for Earthless, and for krautrock, Rubalcaba has named Guru Guru and Amon Düül II.
 Classic rock has also influenced the group, as they also share an interest in Led Zeppelin and Black Sabbath.
-Eginton has also said the earlier work of Miles Davis has impacted the band, along with other modal jazz players, as the band often choose a key or mode and almost never play outside it even regardless of what the guitar solo becomes.
+Eginton has also said the earlier work of Miles Davis has impacted the band, along with other modal jazz players, as the band often choose a key or mode for their lenghty songs, and rarely change from that mode no matter how the song develops.

-Although typically labeled a stoner rock group, they reject the term, and the band have stated they do not use marijuana; rather, they drink coffee or iced tea.
+Although typically labeled a stoner rock group, they reject the term, and the band have stated they do not use marijuana.
+The band's members have a preference fror strong cofee, or iced tea.

-The band alternate between writing their songs out and improvising them on the spot, repeatedly playing the improvised parts in their live set to the point that the parts become features of the song.
-Rubalcaba has noted the distinction between improvisation and jamming; he argues that improvisation differs from jamming in that improvisation is more focused and has a purpose, while jamming does not.
+The band alternate between writing their songs in advance and improvising them on the spot, repeatedly playing the improvised parts in their live set to the point that the parts become features of the song.
+Rubalcaba has noted the distinction between improvisation and jamming: he argues that improvisation differs from jamming in that improvisation is more focused and has a purpose, while jamming does not.

-As Earthless are primarily an instrumental band, their music has no vocals by default, although Mitchell has sung vocals for the group on the few songs that need them (such as "Cherry Red" and "Woman with the Devil Eye").
-Other than that, the group do not intend to hire a full-time vocalist, despite all the offers they have received over the years.
+As Earthless are primarily an instrumental band, although Mitchell sings on a few songs.
+"Cherry Red" by British blues group The Groundhogs is regularly performed as an encore with Mitchell's lead vocal, and he also sings on the original song "Woman with the Devil Eye".
+Earthless do not intend to hire a full-time vocalist, despite all the offers they have received over the years.